Koigor97/wdd231/README.md

 ![week1 activities](images/week.webp)

 This is followed by building a repository portal page for quick access that link to all learning activities, assignments, and project development timeline.
+We also code up the project site plan.
+In it , includes the name of the project website, purpose, target audience, typography, color theme, and wireframes.
+We start building next week.